sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 The primary consideration with regard to pin assignment will be the assignment of clock-in capable pins.
 Seven clock-in capable pins are available on the CMOD-A7, and all seven of them will be explicitly used.

-Two other considerations are far less important, but can guide the mapping choice in case there is no clear reason to prefer one choice over a different choice:
+Two other considerations are far less important, but can guide the mapping choice in case there is no clear reason to prefer one choice over another:

 * While our design will not use differential signaling, it is somewhat nice if P/N pairs are used for ports that have similar functions and sit next to each other.
 For example, for our 8 BNC outputs, we use 4 differential pin pairs.